Thought Leadership | Mortgage | How To & Education

 - Direct Mail - Send a postcard introducing you and your company, hit on what you do and how you can help;

-- Text Message – Follow up with a text to let them know your available to help anytime.
+- Text Message – Follow up with a text to let them know you're available to help anytime.

 - Cold Call – Close the deal with a call from the brand that’s top of mind thanks to your consistent marketing outreach.